papis/papis/doc/source/quick_start.rst

     papis -h

-To see the help, the first time that papis is run it will create a configuration folder anf a configuration file in
+To see the help, the first time that papis is run it will create a configuration folder and a configuration file in

 ::